-In general, under Rule 144 under the Securities Act as in effect on the date hereof, beginning 90 days after the date hereof, a person who holds restricted Ordinary Shares (assuming there are any restricted shares) and is not one of our affiliates at any time during the three months preceding a sale, and who has beneficially owned these restricted shares for at least six months, would be entitled to sell an unlimited number of our Ordinary Shares, provided current public information about us is available.
-In addition, under Rule 144, a person who holds restricted shares in us and is not one of our affiliates at any time during the three months preceding a sale, and who has beneficially owned these restricted shares for at least one year, would be entitled to sell an unlimited number of shares immediately upon the closing of this offering without regard to whether current public information about us is available.
-Beginning 90 days after the date hereof, our affiliates who have beneficially owned our Ordinary Shares for at least six months will be entitled to sell within any three-month period a number of shares that does not exceed the greater of:
+In general, pursuant to Rule 144 under the Securities Act, any holder of restricted Ordinary Shares, who has not been one of our affiliates at any time during the three months preceding a sale and has beneficially owned their restricted Ordinary Shares for at least six months, may sell Ordinary Shares without restriction, provided current public information about us is available.
+In addition, under Rule 144, a person who holds restricted Ordinary Shares and has not been one of our affiliates at any time during the three months preceding a sale, and who has beneficially owned their restricted Ordinary Shares for at least one year, would be entitled to sell an unlimited number of Ordinary Shares immediately upon the closing of this offering without regard to whether current public information about us is available.
+Our affiliates who have beneficially owned our Ordinary Shares for at least six months will be entitled to sell within any three-month period a number of shares that does not exceed the greater of: